USS OREGON model

 continuous run covering 4,112 nautical miles in 16 days

-speed was 12 knots.
+speed of 12 knots.

-continually dipped her bow into mountainous wave.
+change for the worse.
+The heavily laden battleship continually dipped her bow into mountainous wave.
 At

 times her deck disappeared completely under solid sheets